 Like in the real world, pruning your tree can have a big impact.
 Pruning can be done at any time during a tree’s life.
 It’s good practice to grow in 5-year increments, and after each cycle you can prune your tree if necessary, to guide and shape your tree.

+Click Prune and then draw cutting lines in the 3D view.
+Press SPACE to confirm and cut the branches.
 After pruning, you can continue to grow your tree and keep removing unwanted growth.

 When you’re ready, try tweaking some of the more advanced parameters that make a tree grow the way it does.
 There are many parameters in the Flow and Turn panels.
 Some of them are straightforward, others need some explanation.
 Hover your mouse over any parameter to read its tooltip.
 Try regrowing your tree with different settings, experimenting is the best way to learn.